Nyamanche primary school

 - Code projet: KVDA/MLTV2019/23

 Nyamanche Primary School started the year 1981 as a Government School.
 The School supports children from the neighbouring villages.
 It consists of 600 (six hundred) pupils, 350 girls and 250 boys.
 The school has 12 teachers, 1 female and 11 male.
 It has 10 classrooms, 2 offices and 1 kitchen.
 The school has good academic record in the County.
+THE DURATION OF THE VOLUNTEERING IS FLEXIBLE DEPENDING ON THE AVAILABILITY OF THE VOLUNTEER.
 OBJECTIVES To mould future leaders Maintain high discipline To reduce illiteracy level in the Community Create platform for volunteerism.
 CHALLENGES Cultural practice such as female genital mutilation Poor sanitation Lack of funds to facilitate the proposed development projects Dependency on external assistance Poor utilization of available resources

 Kenya Voluntary Development Association (KVDA) is an indigenous, non-political and membership organization which is non-sectarian and non-profit making started in 1962 as a work camp organization registered under the Societies’ Act.
 In 1993, KVDA was registered as a Non-Governmental organization by the establishment of the NGOs Coordination Act.
 KVDA has since inception hosted over 50, 000 international volunteers to its community service development projects that have left indelible mark to efforts to enhance sustainable development.